 Parameter Description Setting range Default Menu path DISARMED This is the second step, after the "DISARMED Ctrl" has been activated, that is required to DISARM the relay outputs.
 This will DISARM those output relays that are currently not latched and that are not on "hold" by a pending minimum hold time.
 CAUTION!
-RELAYS DISARMED in order to safely perform maintenance while eliminating the risk of taking an entire process off- line.
+RELAYS DISARMED in order to safely perform maintenance while eliminating the risk of taking an entire process off-line.
 (Note: Zone Interlocking and Supervision Contact cannot be disarmed).
-YOU MUST ENSURE that the relays are ARMED AGAIN after maintenance.
-Only available if: DISARMED Ctrl = active inactive, active inactive [Service /Test (Prot inhibit) /DISARMED /BO Slot X2] Force all Outs By means of this function the normal Output Relay State can be overwritten (forced).
-The relay can be set from normal operation (relay works according to the assigned signals) to "force energized" or "force de- energized" state.
+YOU MUST ENSURE that the relays are ARMED AGAIN after maintenance. inactive, active inactive [Service /Test (Prot inhibit) /DISARMED /BO Slot X2] Force all Outs By means of this function the normal Output Relay State can be overwritten (forced).
+The relay can be set from normal operation (relay works according to the assigned signals) to "force energized" or "force deenergized" state.
 Forcing all outputs relays of an entire assembly group is superior to forcing a single output relay.
 Normal, De-Energized, Energized Normal [Service /Test (Prot inhibit) /Force OR /BO Slot X2] Force OR1 By means of this function the normal Output Relay State can be overwritten (forced).
-The relay can be set from normal operation (relay works according to the assigned signals) to "force energized" or "force de- energized" state.
+The relay can be set from normal operation (relay works according to the assigned signals) to "force energized" or "force deenergized" state.
 Normal, De-Energized, Energized Normal [Service /Test (Prot inhibit) /Force OR /BO Slot X2] Force OR2 By means of this function the normal Output Relay State can be overwritten (forced).
-The relay can be set from normal operation (relay works according to the assigned signals) to "force energized" or "force de- energized" state.
+The relay can be set from normal operation (relay works according to the assigned signals) to "force energized" or "force deenergized" state.
+Normal, De-Energized, Energized Normal [Service /Test (Prot inhibit) /Force OR /BO Slot X2] Force OR3 By means of this function the normal Output Relay State can be overwritten (forced).
+The relay can be set from normal operation (relay works according to the assigned signals) to "force energized" or "force deenergized" state.
 Normal, De-Energized, Energized Normal [Service /Test (Prot inhibit) /Force OR /BO Slot X2]